kietatr/SHA256/README.md

 make
 ```

+The `make` command will:
+1. Compile the source code
-The `make` command will compile the source code, as well as run the compiled executable file for you.
+2. Then run the compiled executable file for you